johansatge/standalone-preact-builder/readme.md

   - `ESM` will allow the script to be imported from a `<script type="module">`
   - `IIFE` will expose a `window.standalonePreact` object in the browser context, containing the requested imports
 - Download the generated script or copy it to the clipboard
-- Self-host it: commit it in the app's Git project, deploy it with the other assets...
+- Self-host it: it's small enough to be committed in the app's Git project, and deployed with the rest of the app

 ## What is the point?